JihwanMyung/LocoBox/README.md

-# LocomotorBox
+# LocoBox

-LocomotorBox is a set of Arduino software and GUI interface for running 10 Locomotor-Boxes with pre-set schedules.
+LocoBox is a set of Arduino software and GUI interface for running 10 Locomotor-Boxes with pre-set schedules.

 ### Prerequisites